 - 12.6.1 The basic layout of the location. - 12.6.2 The starting point, this is the location of the diagram there for person reading it.
-Shown on the red label "You Are Here". - 12.6.3 Exit points are shown in the diagram which guiding to fire assembly point. - 12.6.4 Firefighting equipment's location shown in the map such as fire extinguishers and hose reel. - 12.6.5 Fire break glass point location shown in the map. - 12.6.6 Location first aid kit identified on the map.

-12.7 In YOUR normal place of work or study YOU must make yourself aware of:

-- 12.7.1 Location of nearest firefighting equipment's. - 12.7.2 Location of the nearest fire alarm call point - 12.7.3 Your possible evacuation routes. - 12.7.4 Familiarize the evacuation map or emergency exit and fire zones. - 12.7.5 Location of fire assembly point. - 12.7.6 Telephone number of security control room: +97316036206
+Shown on the red label "You Are Here". - 12.6.3 Exit points are shown in the diagram which guiding to fire assembly point. - 12.6.4 Firefighting equipment's location shown in the map such as fire extinguishers and hose reel. - 12.6.5 Fire break glass point location shown in the map. - 12.6.6 Location first aid kit identified on the map. - 12.7 In YOUR normal place of work or study YOU must make yourself aware of: - 12.7.1 The location of nearest firefighting equipment's.
+12.7.2 The location of the nearest fire alarm call point - 12.7.3 Your possible evacuation routes. - 12.7.4 Familiarize the evacuation map or emergency exit and fire zones. - 12.7.5 The location of fire assembly point. - 12.7.6 The telephone number of security control room: +97316036206 building and then proceed to the Fire Assembly Point.
+The two fire assembly point is provided by the Applied Science University.
+The location of fire assembly point is in front administration building and car parking area of academic building which marked with the appropriate sign board.